d33panpaudel07/ATM-System-JAVA/README.md

 A simple Java-based ATM simulation using JDBC and MySQL.
 This project demonstrates basic banking operations (deposit, withdraw, transfer, balance check, and customer management) with a Swing-based user interface.
 SWING MAY NOT WORK PROPERLY!!
 BUT THE FUNCTIONS DO!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+I suggest using the Text based ui in APP.java

 ## Features

 -   Deposit, withdraw, and transfer money between accounts